o19s/training_coms/README.md

 Requires:

 * Hand formating the email body using HTML
-* Class roster with email address
+* Class roster with columns `email`, `first` and `book_code`(TLRE only)
 * Ability to authenticate your OSC Gmail account via browser (so no remote machines)

 ### Badges

-Use `bargr.R` to interact with the Badgr API and generate new certificates based on the roster after class.
-The code records the certifcate ID so it can be incorportate in the certificate PDFs
+Use `badrgr.R` to interact with the Badgr API and generate new certificates based on the `roster`.
+The Badgr response includes the certifcate ID/link that is saved back into the `roster` for certificate generation.

 ### Certificates